ronanparkinson/LogSense/README.md

 A major goal of LogSense is to move beyond simply storing and searching logs.

-The planned AI layer will use existing log search capabilities as tools in higher-level workflows.
-An AI component or agent will be able to retrieve relevant logs, reason over the retrieved context, produce structured incident analysis, and recommend next actions.
+The implemented AI analysis layer retrieves relevant logs through OpenSearch and passes bounded log context to a locally hosted Qwen model through Microsoft.Extensions.AI and Ollama.
+It produces structured incident analysis and recommended actions.
+Future agentic phases will expose these capabilities as tools in higher-level investigation workflows.

 This allows the project to demonstrate the distinction between: